Calculable/Strategy-Game/README.md

 (Some Components are not shown in this diagram to reduce complexity)

 ## Database
-To store the data we use a PostgreSQl database.
+To store the data we use a PostgreSQL database.
 PostgreSQL is used due to the fact, that we can make great use of a ralational database as shown in the digram below.
 Our database is generated from our python backend code.

 ![database](database.png)

-## Dockecompose
+## Dockercompose
 ### Run docker-compose
 Dockercompose can be started with the following command.
 This command runs and builds the containers.
 Adding the -d parameter to the command will start the containers in the background (no console log).
 ```